 Today upcycleDZINE is showing you something completely different.
 The creations are more in the art category than in design.
 I’m talking about robot sculptures.
 There’re some designers out there that look at waste and see a way of turning bits and pieces into amazing and unique looking creatures.
 Among those artists are a few that create robots by upcycling bolts, nuts, screws, wiring, cans, etc. But the ones I’m showing you today are almost like an entire family.

-Robot with recognizable parts
+A robot with recognizable parts

 Some time ago I received a message in my email inbox from a French artist called Gille Monte Ruici, who wanted me to have a look at his Robot collection entirely made out of waste.
-During all my quests on the web looking out for upcycle design/art I’ve come across a huge variety of fantastic and original work.
+During all my quests on the web looking out for upcycle design/art, I’ve come across a huge variety of fantastic and original work.
 Also quite a few robot sculptures.

 Whenever I get a message from somebody requesting to have a look at her/his work, I just can’t refuse.
 So I did visit Gille’s collection and had a good look around and found myself really enjoying his sculptures.
 I was pleasantly surprised to see a range of robot sculptures that were different from the ones I had seen by other artists.
 These are more simple and fun in how they were made.